JassyJ/intro-se-1-oo-make-a-profile/README.md

 ## The goal:

-Today, we're learning about creating instances (individual versions) of classes (Types that we use a blueprints).
+Today, we're learning about creating instances (individual versions) of classes (Types that we use as blueprints).
 This will unlock a lot of power for us later, but getting a class off the ground takes a lot of work - especially when it comes to the core initializer, reader, and writer methods.

-Ultimately, we want to be able to create profiles for individual people, and then access and  change the data we have about those people.
+Our end goal is to be able to create profiles for individual people, and then access and change the data we have about those people.

 ### Write an initializer method

-Ultimately, we want to be able to create new profiles in our **test.rb** file with a lines of code that look like this:
+Ultimately, we want to be able to create new profiles in our **test.rb** file with lines of code that look like this:

 ```Ruby
 first_profile = Profile.new("Nicki")